riverferguson/boat-project/client/README.md

 # Pacific Boat Club

-Pacific Boat Club is an app for viewing boats and information about members who are interested in listing their boats for sale.
-In this app you will be able to signup as a new member to list and edit your boat listing.
+Welcome to the Pacific Boat Club repository!
+Pacific Boat Club is a professional application designed for viewing boats and accessing information about members interested in listing their boats for sale.
+With this app, users can sign up as new members, list their boats, and manage their boat listings.

 # Instructions

- To get the front end running do the following:
+To get the front end up and running, follow these steps:

- - Fork and clone repo
+Fork and clone the repository.
- - cd into client folder
- -install the following:
-    ### npm install
-    ### npm run
-    ### npm install @mui/material @emotion/react @emotion/styled
-    ### npm install @mui/material @mui/styled-engine-sc styled-components
-    ### npm install @mui/icons-material
-    ### npm install formik
-    ### npm install yup
+Navigate to the client folder.
+Install the necessary dependencies by running the following commands: npm install npm run npm install @mui/material @emotion/react @emotion/styled npm install @mui/material @mui/styled-engine-sc styled-components npm install @mui/icons-material npm install formik npm install yup

-Once on the page users can signup and create a username and password.
-User's name and biography will be posted to the members page when you signup.
-After loging in user can edit their own listings and delete their own listings.
-If user is not logged in you can still browse boats and members, however, the user will not be able to edit anything.
-There is also a search feature on the boats page  where the user can search for a specific make or model of boat.
+Once you are on the Pacific Boat Club application page, users can sign up and create a unique username and password.
+When signing up, users can also provide their name and biography, which will be displayed on the members' page.
+After logging in, users have the ability to edit their own listings and delete them.
+If a user is not logged in, they can still browse boats and members, but they won't have editing capabilities.
+The boats page also features a search functionality, allowing users to search for specific makes or models of boats.

+Contact
+If you have any questions or require further assistance, please feel free to contact us at riverferguson@gmail.com.

+Thank you for your interest in Pacific Boat Club!